-If there is deemed to be a “high risk” to the rights and freedoms of individuals following a data breach, the [School / Trust] is also required to notify the individuals affected by the breach.
-However, in the interests of transparency, the [School / Trust] recognise that on some occasions it will be appropriate to notify affected individuals, even if we are not legally obliged to do so.
+If there is deemed to be a “high risk” to the rights and freedoms of individuals following a data breach, the School is also required to notify the individuals affected by the breach.
+However, in the interests of transparency, the School recognises that on some occasions it will be appropriate to notify affected individuals, even if we are not legally obliged to do so.

-If the [School / Trust] fails to report a notifiable personal data breach, we are at risk of receiving a sanction from the ICO, which may include a fine.
+If the School fails to report a notifiable personal data breach, we are at risk of receiving a sanction from the ICO, which may include a fine.
 Aside from our desire to avoid receiving any sanctions, the purpose of this Data Breach Response Plan is to ensure that we protect the Personal Data of our stakeholders and minimise any risks to them following a breach.

-The [School / Trust] will ensure that staff are aware of and are trained on this Data Breach Response Plan to ensure it is effective should a data security incident occur.
+The Centre will ensure that staff are aware of and are trained on this Data Breach Response Plan to ensure it is effective should a data security incident occur.
 In particular, the [Data Response Team] identified below, must receive training on their roles and responsibilities should a breach occur.
-For example, our [in-house IT team] [our external IT support] must be trained on how to identify if the security of our IT systems have been compromised and the steps that need to be taken to respond to a breach, for example, if data on a remote device needs to be wiped.
-Further details of our security procedures are set out in our [Information Security Policy.]
+For example, our external IT support must be trained on how to identify if the security of our IT systems have been compromised and the steps that need to be taken to respond to a breach, for example, if data on a remote device needs to be wiped.
+Further details of our security procedures are set out in our Data Security Policy.

 We rely on our staff to be alert to the risk of data security breaches and to follow the procedures set out in this Data Breach Response Plan to ensure that we can react promptly in the event that a breach or suspected breach occurs.
 Any member of staff who becomes aware of a suspected or actual personal data breach must follow the escalation procedures set out below.
 Failure to comply with these procedures may be a disciplinary issue.

-The [School / Trust’s] DPO is [NAME AND CONTACT DETAILS].
+The School’s DPO is Mr Anil Mepani (e mail: DPO@oeyc.herts.sch.uk)

 What is a personal data breach?